December 2017 Graduates ONLY

 Instructions on taking the Texas nursing jurisprudence examination: Ten days after you file an examination application with the Texas Board of Nursing, the applicant will be eligible to take the online nursing jurisprudence exam here.

 Follow the instructions to log on and complete the examination.
 The examination is based on the Texas Nursing Practice Act (NPA) and the Texas Board of Nursing Rules and Regulations.
 It is recommended that you download a copy of the NPA and Board Rules and Regulations.
 You may also purchase a hard copy of the NPA and Rules and Regulations by contacting the Texas Board of Nursing.
 The nursing jurisprudence examination is a maximum of two hours in length.
 If you are not successful in passing the examination, you may take the examination again after seven working days has elapsed from the previous attempt.
-The cost of the examination is included in your $125 examination fee.
+The cost of this examination is included with your BON application fee.
 Again, you must pass this examination before the Texas Board of Nursing will issue the permanent license.

 |November 1, 2017||